 - ensure that ASbA students have a Training Contract approved by Skills Tasmania and is endorsed and supported by their school Principal.

-- ensure that the ASbA student has between 7.5 and 15 hours of work every week during school time, and additional hours in term breaks.
+- ensure that the ASbA student has a minimum of 7.5 employment every week during school time, and additional hours in term breaks.

 - ensure that the ASbA student is employed under an award or other appropriate industrial agreement.
 The wage will depend on the ASbA student’s age, industry and qualification.